 Anybody can have a great idea for a Film, TV, or VR project, but very few have the connections to get those ideas made.
 The Pitch Elevator is here to change that.

 In October of 2016, Legion M built a full-size elevator set on the floor of Stan Lee's Los Angeles Comic Con.
 Guests were invited to step inside and give a 2 minute pitch for their film, TV, or VR idea.
-After collecting over 200 pitches at the show (and other 200 during an online submission period), we've turned to our Legion to rate and review these projects.
+After collecting over 400 pitches, we've turned to our Legion to rate and review these projects.
 Over multiple rounds of competition, we're narrowing the field down to the top 10 finalists who will receive a chance to pitch their idea LIVE to a panel of Hollywood insiders and win prize packages that could include a development deal with Legion M.

 Legion M is using the Pitch Elevator as the basis for a next generation unscripted TV or Web Series.

 Pitch Elevator was conceived, developed, and owned by Legion M. We financed the the first round of competition, and are currently seeking partners to develop and release as an unscripted TV or Web Series.
 Learn more at https://thelegionm.com/pitch-elevator.

 WHAT WE LIKE ABOUT THIS PROJECT

 Pitch Elevator makes a lot of financial sense for Legion M as it represents not just an entertainment project, but also a marketing platform.
 Growing the Legion is one of our primary goals, and the Pitch Elevator allowed us to synergistically contribute some of our marketing money to create a show, and some of our production funds to support our marketing.
 We already had planned to spend marketing budget to exhibit at Stan Lee's Los Angeles Comic Con--this project allowed us to invest a modest amount of content budget to create an experience that for many was a highlight of the show.